-The University of Ottawa's ORM group works with Physical Resources to remedy IAQ problems and hopefully prevent new occurrences.
+The University of Ottawa's ORM group works with Facilities to remedy IAQ problems and hopefully prevent new occurrences.
 How does an IAQ problem get solved?
 Health Canada and ASHRAE have standard protocols that the University follows for solving indoor air quality problems.

 ORM has IAQ trained personnel on staff to provide information as well as manage IAQ problems towards a resolution.
 Only trained personnel is authorised to perform investigations and provide recommendations.

 Who should you contact if you perceive an IAQ problem?

 There is a specific order that must be followed according to Ontario Ministry of Labour laws.
 If the problem persists, you can escalate your request to the next person.

 - Your Supervisor.
 The have a responsibility to investigate H&S issues you bring to your attention.
 They will do a needs assessment and pass on the request to ORM if they perceive a problem that is outside of their control.

 - If you feel ill, the Assistant Director, Health and Wellness can be contacted at ext.
 1472.

 - Your H&S Committee employee representative.
 Their role is to work with the University in addressing H&S concerns.

 - ORM can be contacted if the above mechanisms are not working.
 Their trained air quality personnel will investigate.